 According to the New Jersey Statutes (NJS) §2A:14-1, the statute of limitations for commercial litigation cases is six years.
 This can apply to any actions of commercial malpractice, contractual claim or liability, property trespass, and other business rights violations.

 A Jersey City commercial litigation lawyer can file your claim on your behalf.
-Call Morelli Law Firm at
+Call Morelli Law Firm at (212) 751-9800 to get started on your case.

 Contact a Jersey City Commercial Litigation Lawyer